-Are Sexual Harassment Cases Civil In Nature Only Or Criminal As Well?
+Are Sexual Harassment Cases Only Civil, Or Criminal As Well?

 Any harassing conduct may have criminal implications.
 In most cases, unless there is violence, the police are not going to get involved.
 Once the police find out that the victim has a civil lawyer, they are likely to decide not to prosecute non-violent cases.

 The good news for the victim is that the burden of proof is much lower in a civil case than in a criminal case.
 We don’t have to prove beyond a reasonable doubt that the act took place.
 All we must prove is that the claim is more likely true than not true.
 The police often recognize that and step aside.
 If there is a pending criminal case, you do not have to wait for the criminal prosecution to take place.